zicklag/docs-1/docs/app/import-export.md

+---
+description: The Content, User Directory, and File Library modules allow importing and exporting of multiple Items stored as files.
+readTime: 12 minutes
+---

 # Import / Export

 > The Content, User Directory, and File Library modules allow importing and exporting of multiple Items stored as files.